Biology Lab: Sponges, Jellies, Flatworms & Molluscs

 C1694BE6-E9E1-4BFD-A844-91D3212A8920

 OKAY!
 There are other organs it’s possible to see, but it’s tricky to describe that without sticking arrows everywhere.
-If you’d like a somewhat more thorough “tour,” this is nice dissection video.
+If you’d like a somewhat more thorough “tour,” this is a nice dissection video.

 Leave a Reply